 The child minder has suitable knowledge of how to keep children safe and healthy.
-She understands the principles of child protection and safeguarding and has recently undergone refresher training.
+He understands the principles of child protection and safeguarding and has recently undergone refresher training.
 The child minder has policies on safeguarding, which included 'Prevent'.
-The policy was updated after our visit to include information on the actions that could be taken, if an allegation was made against her.
+The policy was updated after our visit to include information on the actions that could be taken, if an allegation was made against him.
 The child minder had a behaviour policy which was generic for the three child minders working on the premises.

-The child minder sometimes follows hygiene practices, she washed her hands before preparing lunch; however, she did not wear an apron.
-The child minder did not wipe the children's hands after lunch, or ask them to wash their hands.
-She did not wipe the table before or after they had eaten.
+The child minder sometimes follows hygiene practices, The child minder did not wipe the children's hands after lunch, or ask them to wash their hands.
+He did not wipe the table before or after they had eaten.
+There was no mention of Personal Protective Equipment (PPE) in him policy, including during nappy changing.
 Food provided was not always in line with Welsh Government guidance; however forms have now been devised for parents to complete regarding food choices.

 The child minder has permissions in place from parents for various events such as outings, doctors visits and for children's emergency medical treatment.
 Accidents and medication records are available, however, the last dose of medication administered at home was not recorded.
-We heard her give safety messgages to the children such as "Careful now, not too much in your mouth."
-The child minder told a child; "no you mustn't do that" when they pointed their fork at another child.

 The child minder treats children warmly, with dignity and respect.
 The child minder takes account of the children's age and understanding.
 We saw the child minder was positive and warm when talking and playing with the children.
-She used praise for positive actions such as "Well done, I knew you could do it" and "that's it turn him round, well done" when a child was completing a dinosaur jigsaw.
+He used praise for positive actions such as "Oh yours is going to be better than mine, that's it well done" when a child was making a paper aeroplane.
+He reinforced colours and good manners with the children.

 The child minder provides a caring environment for children and mostly promotes their development.
-She knows the children well and considers their interests and abilities.
+He knows the children well and considers their interests and abilities.
 This helps the children to respond well, be interested and engaged in their play and learning.
 No developmental records are used at present with the younger children.
-However blank development sheets are in place, and the child minder told us that she will commence these with the younger children.
+However blank development sheets are in place, and the child minder told us that he will commence these with the younger children.

-The child minder promotes independance, as we saw children helping themselves to small bowls of cucumber, carrot and cheese to go with their pasta bake.
-The child minder encouraged children to eat independantly; however, helped when a child could not get the pasta on their fork.
+The child minder promotes independance, as we saw children being supported to complete their jigsaws; however, helped when a child could not get the piece to fit.
 We noted the television was left on through the day, and during lunchtime this proved to be a distraction.
-We did not hear the child minder using Welsh as part of the daily routine, and she did not celebrate of promote any other cultures or religions which relect our diverse world.
+We did not hear the child minder using Welsh as part of the daily routine, and he did not celebrate of promote any other cultures or religions which relect our diverse world.